Custom Application Design – Records Management Archive

 3. utilizing advanced analytics capability to improve search relevancy, and automate internal record submission to Records Managers.

-After sitting down with the Client I explained the value of the human-centered design process for both the business and the customer when designing software.
+After sitting down with the client I explained the value of a human-centered design process for both the business and the customer when designing software.
 To begin, I recommended a phased approach to user interviews and focus groups while at the same time auditing the current systems to better understand the current state of user needs, problems, and technical and functional requirements.

-Scheduling interviews and laying out target customer needs was done using personas and an initial prioritization of features by the client based on Department priorities and federal mandate deadlines.
+Scheduling interviews and laying out target customer needs was done using personas and an initial prioritization of features by the client based on organization priorities and federal mandate deadlines.

 Analyzing current system requirements and developing a system relationship map against feedback gathered from users resulted in the discovery of duplication, lingering legacy features, poor taxonomy, limited search engine best practices, and a lack of intuitive behavior.
 Keeping in mind significant bandwidth constraints and security restrictions, the team introduced industry best practices and modern code languages to set the client up for future longevity and enhancements.